Diversity Makes a Difference

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you rather have a school where most students are the same age as you?

-The traditional student is between the ages of 18-22.
-At Arkansas State University - Main Campus, 43.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Arkansas State University - Main Campus #204 in the nation for student age diversity.
+Traditionally, students range in age from 18 to 21.
+At Arkansas State University - Main Campus, 40.6% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Arkansas State University - Main Campus #441 in the nation for student age diversity.

 Arkansas State University - Main Campus Age Diversity Chart

-Analyze the age distribution of Arkansas State University - Main Campus undergraduates with the following bar chart.
+Analyze the age distribution of Arkansas State University - Main Campus students with the following chart.

 Questions About Diversity